An overview of birds in Wales

 Birds of prey

 The large expanses of moorland and woodland in Wales, with low levels of human habitation and plenty of small mammals, are home to most of the UK’s raptor species, the most obvious exceptions being the two eagles (though Golden Eagle bred in Snowdonia until the mid 17th century).
 The wet climate and the conversion of many moors to coniferous forestry in the 20th century meant that management for grouse-shooting didn’t take hold in Wales to the extent of farther north in Britain, so illegal killing of raptors has not been on the scale of the Pennines, Scottish Borders or Highlands during the last century, enabling the recovery of many species, although there have been recent worrying incidents involving Buzzards and Hen Harriers.

 Buzzards are now common throughout mainland Wales and have doubtless provided a source for expansion into central and northern England.
 Their spread into eastern Wales is now being followed by Red Kites, which were reduced to no more than 10 pairs around 1910, confined to the Upper Tywi and Wye tributaries.
 Red Kites now number 600+ pairs in Wales, and reintroductions elsewhere in the UK have helped to secure the birds’ status, with chicks from Wales travelling to Ireland to help the recovery there.

 Another fantastic success story has been the arrival of Osprey as a breeding species.
 There were no nesting records in Wales for 400 years prior to 2004, when pairs nested in Montgomeryshire and Meirionydd.
 Six or seven pairs nest in Wales each year and in 2018 successful breeding occurred for the first time in inland Denbighshire.

 The other species for which Wales is significant are:

-- Hen Harrier – 43 pairs (2004) compares to fewer than a dozen pairs annually in the whole of England.
+- Hen Harrier – 58 pairs (2010), but down to 35 pairs in 2016.
+This compares to fewer than a dozen pairs annually in the whole of England.

 - Goshawk, which are hard to see but occur in many of the large upland conifer forests in central and north Wales.